giturra/giturra.github.io/docs/cv.md

     * Associate Professor at University of Stavanger.
     * Contact: petra.galuscakova at uis.no
 * [Felipe Bravo-Marquez](https://felipebravom.com/):
-    * Associate Professor, University of Chile.
+    * Associate Professor at University of Chile.
     * Contact: fbravo at dcc.uchile.cl
 * [Claudio Gutierrez](https://www.dcc.uchile.cl/nosotros/academico/cgutierrez):
     * Full Professor at University of Chile.